microsoft/artifacts-credprovider/README.md

 ### Unattended build agents

 #### Azure DevOps Pipelines
-Use the [NuGet Authenticate](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/nuget-authenticate?view=azure-devops) task before running NuGet, dotnet or MSBuild commands that need authentication.
+Use the [NuGetAuthenticate](https://docs.microsoft.com/azure/devops/pipelines/tasks/package/nuget-authenticate) task before running NuGet, `dotnet` or MSBuild commands that need authentication.

 #### Other automated build scenarios
 If you're running the command as part of an automated build on an unattended build agent outside of Azure DevOps Pipelines, you can supply an access token directly using the `ARTIFACTS_CREDENTIALPROVIDER_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).
-The use of [Personal Access Tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) is recommended.
+The use of [Personal Access Tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) is recommended for this scenario.
 You may need to restart the agent service or the computer before the environment variables are available to the agent.

 ### Docker containers
 [Managing NuGet credentials in Docker scenarios](https://github.com/dotnet/dotnet-docker/blob/master/documentation/scenarios/nuget-credentials.md#using-the-azure-artifact-credential-provider)